gchq/sleeper/docs/usage/properties/instance/cdk/partition_splitting.md

-## Partition Splitting
+## Partition Splitting - CDK Defined

-The following properties relate to the splitting of partitions.
+The following instance properties relate to the splitting of partitions.

 | Property Name                                       | Description                                                                                                  |
 |-----------------------------------------------------|--------------------------------------------------------------------------------------------------------------|